muttyqt15/pinoki/README.md

 # TAHAP MENJALANKAN PINOKI

-1. Start the extension (cd pinoki-extension, npm i, npm run build)
+1. Start the extension (cd pinoki-extension, npm i, npm run build), and go to chrome extensions and click **Load Unpacked** on the manifest.json file in pinoki-extension

 2. Select suspicious text while running extension
 ![Alt text](/misc/image.png)

-3. Report the "hoax"!
+3. Report the "hoax"

 ![Alt text](/misc/buttonClick.png)

+# FUNCTIONALITY TO BE ADDED
+4. Add text to database
+5. Finish front-end
+6. Utilize NLP models to do sentiment analysis and provide users with rating
+7. Show results of sentiment analysis and other ML techniques in website and extension popup